Rae Armantrout

 Rae Armantrout (born April 13, 1947) is an American poet generally associated with the Language poets.
 She has published more than two dozen books, including both poetry and prose.
+Armantrout retired in 2024 from the University of California, San Diego, where she was Professor of Poetry and Poetics.

 Armantrout was awarded the 2009 National Book Critics Circle Award for her book Versed which was also nominated for the National Book Award.
 Versed later received the 2010 Pulitzer Prize for Poetry.

-Armantrout is now retired from her long tenure teaching at the University of California, San Diego, where she was Professor of Poetry and Poetics.

 Early life

 Armantrout was born in Vallejo, California.
 An only child, she was raised among military communities on naval bases, predominantly in San Diego.
 In her autobiography True (1998), she describes herself as having endured an insular childhood, a sensitive child of working class, Methodist fundamentalist parents.

 In 1965, while living in the Allied Gardens district with her parents, Armantrout attended San Diego State University, intending to major in anthropology.
 During her studies she transferred to English and American literature, later studying at the University of California, Berkeley.
 At Berkeley, Armantrout studied with poet Denise Levertov and befriended Ron Silliman.
-The latter became an important friendship for both poets, as each of them would become associated with the “West Coast” contingent of the so-called Language poets of late 1980s San Francisco.

-Literary career and recognition
+Career

 Armantrout published poetry in Caterpillar in the early 1970s, and from this point began to view herself as a poet.
 She took a master's degree in creative writing from San Francisco State University, and wrote Extremities (1978), her first book of poetry.

-Armantrout's poems have appeared in many anthologies, including In The American Tree (National Poetry Foundation), Language Poetries (New Directions), Postmodern American Poetry: A Norton Anthology, From the Other Side of the Century (Sun & Moon), Out of Everywhere (Reality Street), American Women Poets in the 21st Century: Where Language Meets the Lyric Tradition, (Wesleyan, 2002), The Oxford Book of American Poetry (Oxford, UP, 2006) and several appearances in the annually published The Best American Poetry, including 1988, 2001, 2002, 2004 and 2007.
+Armantrout's poems have appeared in anthologies including In The American Tree (National Poetry Foundation), Language Poetries (New Directions), Postmodern American Poetry: A Norton Anthology, From the Other Side of the Century (Sun & Moon), Out of Everywhere (Reality Street), American Women Poets in the 21st Century: Where Language Meets the Lyric Tradition, (Wesleyan, 2002), The Oxford Book of American Poetry (Oxford, UP, 2006) and several appearances in the annually published The Best American Poetry, including 1988, 2001, 2002, 2004 and 2007.

 Armantrout has twice received a Fund For Poetry Grant and was a California Arts Council Fellowship recipient in 1989.
 In 2007 she received a Grants to Artists Award from the Foundation for Contemporary Arts, and a Guggenheim Fellowship in 2008.

 Armantrout was one of a group of ten poets who participated in The Grand Piano: An Experiment In Collective Autobiography.
 Writing for these volumes began in 1998 and the first of its 10 volumes was published in November 2006.

 Wobble, published in November 2018, was a finalist for the 2018 National Book Award for Poetry.